sourcebots/sbot/docs/source/tutorials/connecting-your-kit.rst

-7. Connect the Servo Board to the Power Board by screwing the two 7.5mm (large) CamCons onto the opposite ends of a pair of wires, ensuring that positive connects to positive and ground to ground, and then plugging one end into the appropriate socket of the Motor Board and the other into any socket on the side of the Power Board.
+7. Connect the Servo Board to the Power Board by screwing the two 7.5mm (large) CamCons onto the opposite ends of a pair of wires, ensuring that positive connects to positive and ground to ground, and then plugging one end into a low power socket on the side of the Power Board and the other into any socket on the side of the Power Board.
 8. Connect the Servo Board to the Pi by way of another micro-USB cable; the USB A (rectangle) end goes into any USB socket on the Pi or connected via